Contact Us

 • A country has 2 women’s skaters; one places 15th and the other 25th.
 The sum of their placements is 15 + 18 = 33.
 They earn 1 spot for next season’s Worlds.

-The World Championships still takes place during Olympic seasons, but since it occurs after the Olympics, some skaters may choose not to go.
+The World Championships takes place during Olympic seasons as well, but since it occurs after the Olympics, some skaters may choose not to attend.

 Euros and 4CC, along with Junior and senior Worlds, give out small medals to the top 3 skaters after each SP or FS segment.
 Small medals are only given at ISU Championships; they are not given on the Grand Prix or any other international competitions.